spring-jdbc-crud/simplejdbcmapper/README.md

   MultiEntity multiEntity = new MultiEntity().add(Order.class, "o").add(OrderLine.class, "ol");

   /*
-     Get the columns for your 'SELECT' using getMultiEntitySqlColumns(multiEntity).
+     Get the columns for your 'SELECT' using getMultiEntitySqlColumns().
 For the method to generate the columns sql correctly, the table alias argument for each entity in 'MultiEntity' should match exactly the table aliases in your custom query.
 In this case 'o' for Order.class which has been mapped to the 'orders' table and 'ol' for OrderLine.class which has been mapped to 'order_line' table.
-     Creating the SQL using java String blocks makes the queries quite readable.
+     Creating the SQL using java String blocks makes the queries more readable.
   */
   String sql = """
       SELECT %s